BrunoAdul/resume/contact-form-setup.md

 1. Open your Google Form
 2. Click on "Responses" tab
 3. Click on the Google Sheets icon to view all responses in a spreadsheet
-4. You can now sort, filter, and analyze your chat data
+4. You can now sort, filter, and analyze your contact form submissions

-## Privacy Considerations
+## Important Notes

-1. Add a privacy notice to your website informing visitors that chat data is collected
-2. Do not collect personally identifiable information unless necessary
-3. Consider adding a checkbox for visitors to consent to data collection
-4. Regularly review and delete old data that is no longer needed
+1. The contact form will still submit to Formspree as a backup
+2. This dual submission approach ensures you never lose any contact form data
+3. You can compare the data in both systems to ensure everything is working correctly